Ulmus 'Morfeo'

 Ulmus 'Morfeo' is a hybrid elm cultivar raised by the Istituto per la Protezione delle Piante (IPP), Florence, in 2000.
 'Morfeo' arose from a crossing of the Dutch hybrid clone '405' (female parent) and the Chenmou Elm, the latter a small tree from the provinces of Anhui and Jiangsu in eastern China, The '405' clone is a full sister of 'Groeneveld', a crossing of an English U. × hollandica and a French U. minor from the Barbier Nursery, Orléans.

 'Morfeo' was patented and released to commerce in 2011.
 It was solely propagated by the Georgio Tesi nursery in Italy, but production had ceased by 2020.
-The tree was introduced to the UK in 2006 (as 'FL509') by Hampshire & Isle of Wight Branch, Butterfly Conservation, as part of an assessment of DED-resistant cultivars as potential hosts of the endangered White-letter Hairstreak.
+The tree was introduced to the UK in 2006 (as 'FL509') by Hampshire and Isle of Wight Branch, Butterfly Conservation, as part of an assessment of DED-resistant cultivars as potential hosts of the endangered White-letter Hairstreak.

 Description

 'Morfeo' is a robust, fast-growing tree able to freestand at a very early age.
 The stem commences forking at between 1.5 and 2 m from the ground, the branches on juvenile trees with irregular patches of corky bark.
-The reddish branchlets bear mid - green elliptic leaves, < 120 mm (avg.
+The reddish branchlets bear mid – green elliptic leaves, < 120 mm (avg.
 88 mm) long × < 80 mm (avg.
 56 mm) broad with 10 mm petioles.
 The leaves closely resemble those of the Field Elm, with typically asymmetric base and acuminate apex; they turn crimson in late October, before falling in early November.
 The sessile samarae ripen in mid May, and are narrowly obovate, 17–22 mm long × 9 – 13 mm broad with the seed offset next to the notched apex.
-In the UK the tree begins flowering in its fourth year, the perfect, apetalous wind-pollinated flowers appearing in mid March; the tree will usually begin to sucker from roots when aged about 5 years.
+In the UK the tree begins flowering in its fourth year, the perfect, apetalous wind-pollinated flowers appearing in mid March.
+The tree was noted to start suckering from roots in Italy when aged about 5 years, but this has not been observed in the Butterfly Conservation trials in the UK.